 Elder Needs Law, PLLC Can Help You Get Your Estate Planning and Medicaid Planning Documents Remotely Notarized Anywhere in Florida

-However, as of January 1, 2020 (and July 1, 2020 for Wills),we can help you get nearly all documents signed, witnessed and notarized in the comfort of your own home – provided you have a smartphone, laptop, or PC with a video camera (i.e. if you can “Facetime” with your iPhone or make video calls on “WhatsApp” with your Android cell phone, we can get your documents remotely notarized online).
+However, as of January 1, 2020 (and July 1, 2020 for Wills, Revocable Trusts, Power of Attorney, Health Care Surrogate Designation, Living Will)),we can help you get many estate planning and medicaid planning documents signed, witnessed and notarized in the comfort of your own home – provided you have a smartphone, laptop, or PC with a video camera (i.e. if you can “Facetime” with your iPhone or make video calls on “WhatsApp” with your Android cell phone, we can get your documents remotely notarized online).

 We can also provide witnesses.
 If you are providing witnesses, they cannot have financial interest or be parties to the transaction taking place.